 sprinkles and sugar stars the same as having sugar stars and sprinkles on top of my iced biscuit?

 Children are often quite good at having a random guess as to how to solve a problem.
 To become fluent at trial and improvement they need to be able to think about how to adapt their first guess so that it is more likely to become a solution rather than throwing the first one out and starting again.
 When starting to explore Dice in a Corner

 together at random and be surprised when they get the magic total of 18.
 Those children who are becoming fluent at trial and improvement will then want to adjust the dice to see if they can make 18 in another way, rather than trying another random arrangement.

 There are lots of NRICH problems that will help you develop these skills with children in our collections.

-you explore problem solving together with the children in your class.
+and experiences as you explore problem solving together with the children in your class.

 Primary National Strategy (2004) Problem solving A CPD pack to support the learning and teaching of mathematical problem solving.
 DfES Publications

 Here is a pdf version of this article: DevelopingExcellenceInProblemSolving.pdf